An explosion occurred in Kropyvnytskyi - media | УНН

 Kyiv • UNN

-An explosion was reported in Kropyvnytskyi and, according to air force warnings, missiles were moving in the direction of Kremenchuk, Poltava, and Kropyvnytskyi.
+An explosion was heard in Kropyvnytskyi, Kirovohrad region, during an air raid alert.
+Earlier, the Air Force of the Armed Forces of Ukraine warned of the launch of an X-59 missile in the direction of the region.

-An explosion has occurred in Kropyvnytskyi, UNN reports with reference to Suspilne.
+An explosion was heard in Kropyvnytskyi, Kirovohrad region, according to Suspilne, UNN reports.

-According to media reports, the sound of an explosion was also heard in Poltava district.
+The sound of an explosion was heard in Kropyvnytskyi, according to Suspilne correspondents.

-Later, it was reported that explosions were heard in Kremenchuk and Myrhorod districts in Poltava region.